bhanuprakash-1/agrisync/README.md

 This project includes:
 - A main `web portal` which can be updated dynamically through an admin interface.
 - A `forum/discussion` app for general purpose discussions.
-- An app called `Konnekt` to find/search people with a certain required skill set.

 ### Installation:
 Requirements: